 A hearty and warming venison casserole

 Venison is in season now and readily available at the butcher’s, in farm shops and supermarkets.
+Much of the venison produced in the UK is from deer that roam freely, rather than being intensively farmed.
+As deer in the wild feed naturally on grass, the meat is a source of anti-inflammatory Omega-3 fats.
 You can buy it already cut into chunks for cooking in casseroles.
 Combined with seasonal vegetables, it makes a wonderful autumn/winter stew.
 It is a rich meat and you don’t need a huge portion to feel that you have had a good meal.

 If you have a slow cooker and put the venison on to cook before you go out, you’ll come home to a delicious, welcoming aroma that will make your mouth water.

 Try this easy recipe for venison casserole.
 It doesn’t take long to prepare and is sure to become a family favourite.

 Metabolic Balance® followers: adapt the recipe according to your food list and quantities – you can use other meats or chicken instead.

 Venison Casserole (serves 2)

 Diced venison, 100-120grams per person

 8-10 shallots,* peeled or 2 small/medium red onions, peeled and chopped

 2 carrots, peeled and chopped into bite-sized pieces